-But their books aren’t just beautiful.
-They’re thoroughly instructive as well.
-And The Art of Chinese Embroidery is no exception.
+But the book isn’t just beautiful.
+It’s thoroughly instructive as well.
 Today, I’ll show you the book and tell you a little bit about it…

 And low ‘n behold, now there is one!

 Be prepared, when you first encounter this book in person, to be completely gobsmacked by the detailed, exquisite embroidery within its pages!

 The book begins with a history of silk embroidery in China.
 The Chinese have been embroidering with silk at a high degree of skill for thousands of years, so it is no wonder that they have perfected the art of needle painting.
 (If you’re unsure of how perfect their needle painting skills are, please do look at the pictures on this article about Su embroidery.
 The pictures will convince you!)

 The information here is brief, but it gives a good overview of the different styles of embroidery in China.
 From here, it moves into a more particular history of Su embroidery.
 And in this section, you will find some very helpful advice and some very wise words.

 Margaret Lee discusses “becoming an embroidery artist.”
 She talks about how the embroidery artist – to become an artist – must commit to embroidery, via attitude, patience, observance, and practice.

 Whether your interest is in Chinese embroidery or Western embroidery, whether your interest is in blackwork or whitework or goldwork – it doesn’t matter.
 If you want to become an “artist” in your area of interest, Margaret’s words are well worth reading.

 There’s also a brief bit on sericulture, the farming of silk worms, an important industry in the Far East.

 Then, as all good embroidery books do, the instructional part of the book begins with a discussion of materials.
 And I’ll tell you something: